dagster-io/dagster/docs/docs-beta/docs/dagster-plus/features/ci-cd/branch-deployments/testing.md

 ## Prerequisites

 :::note
   This guide is an extension of the <a href="/guides/dagster/transitioning-data-pipelines-from-development-to-production"> Transitioning data pipelines from development to production </a> guide, illustrating a workflow for staging deployments.
-We’ll use the examples from this guide to build a workflow atop Dagster+’s branch deployment feature.
+We'll use the examples from this guide to build a workflow atop Dagster+’s branch deployment feature.
 :::

 To complete the steps in this guide, you'll need: